tdwg/tcs2/docs/feature-report/README.md

 first-class TCS properties and leaving the syntax out of the standard, people can choose whether to hang them off the subject Taxon Concept, or use them in a utility object outside TCS, for example the Darwin Core Resource Relationship class.
-The data may dictate the use of a relationship object, but the terms have the same meaning, regardless of the syntax.
+The shape of the data may dictate the use of a relationship object, but the terms have the same meaning, regardless of the syntax.

 We currently recognise the following relations between the major objects in TCS: